-FROM: The Office of the City Manager DATE: March 16, 2017
+FROM: The Office of the City Manager DATE: March 27, 2017

-SUBJECT: SUP 2017-01 Public Hearing and consideration of a request from
+SUBJECT: SUP 2017-01, Ordinance No. 3450, Public Hearing and

-Arcadia Land Partners 25, LTD for a Special Use Permit for a detention pond located in the HomeTown Canal District, Phase 5A, near the intersection of Bridge Street and Ice House Drive.
-PUBLIC

-HEARING CONTINUED FROM MARCH 2, 2017.
+consideration of a request from Arcadia Land Partners 25, LTD for a Special Use Permit for a retention pond located in the HomeTown Canal District, Phase 5A, near the intersection of Bridge Street and Ice House Drive.
+PUBLIC HEARING CONTINUED FROM MARCH 6,